vitaly-t/pg-iterator/README.md

 # pg-iterator

-TypeScript wrapper for [pg-query-stream], to produce safe, strongly-typed `AsyncIterable`-s.
+TypeScript wrapper for [pg-query-stream], which adds the following:

-It offers an asynchronous way to stream data, row-by-row, which you can handle either natively (via `for await`), or a library of your choice, like [RxJs] etc.
+* Produces `AsyncIterable`, to process data row-by-row, with `for await` or a library of your choice, like [RxJs] etc.
+* The library is strongly-typed throughout: you can optionally specify row entity types for your queries.
+* Automatically connects [Pool] on the first-row iteration (disconnects on last) - no need connecting outside streaming.
+* Unifies error handling for queries and connections - initial, interrupted or lost / broken.
+* Offers one protocol for working with [Client] or [Pool] objects.

 ## Installation